 Also note the old maps of Gouda – the town hall, St Janskerk and Markt have been dominating the town center for centuries.
 Some canals have been filled in but many of the old streets in the town center of Gouda remain unchanged for centuries.

-The family insignia of the various rulers of Gouda are also on display.
+The family insignias of the various rulers of Gouda are also on display.
 The complexity of the coat of arms of the Habsburg rulers indicates in part the family politics and inbreeding that brought much of Europe under their control but ultimately resulted in mentally and physically stunted rulers.

 The Wedding Hall in the Goudse Stadhuis